Thisal-D/py-func/README.md

 <hr>

 ## Introduction
-The py-func library offers a comprehensive collection of C++ implementations for common string, vector, and array manipulation tasks.
+The py-func library header a comprehensive collection of C++ implementations for common string, vector, and array manipulation tasks.
 With functions like Slice, Count, Replace, and Join, py-func aims to simplify these operations and seamlessly integrate them into your C++ projects.
 Whether you're working with strings, vectors, or arrays, py-func provides efficient and user-friendly solutions for your programming needs.

 <hr>